 Northwestern Memorial Hospital's Center for Coronary Disease at the Bluhm Cardiovascular Institute focuses on treating patients before they develop a fatal heart attack with the most advanced strategies available in the world.
-Charles J. Davidson, MD, is the medical director of the Center for Coronary Disease.
-Dr. Davidson leads the team of renowened cardiologists and cardiothoracic surgeons that work together to treat patients who may be at risk for, or those who have already had a heart attack.
+Mark J. Ricciardi, MD, medical director of the Center for Coronary Disease and the director of Cardiac Catheterization Labs and Interventional Cardiology.
+Dr. Ricciardi leads the team of renowened cardiologists and cardiothoracic surgeons that work together to treat patients who may be at risk for, or those who have already had a heart attack.
 Patients with chest pain, abnormal stress tests, strong family histories of coronary disease or other risk factors are carefully evaluated with the latest technologies.

 The goal for every patient is a treatment that is long-lasting, low-risk, and as minimally invasive as possible.
 Treatment strategies include comprehensive lipid (cholesterol management) protocols, angioplasty, and coronary arterial bypass surgery maximizing the use of longer lasting arterial grafts.
 We continue to invest in medical technology to expand our comprehensive approach to the detection and treatment of cardiovascular disease.